Europe 1963: Berlin Wall

 The coming of the 1960s saw the Cold War heating up, fueled by advances in missile technology.
 In 1961, another crisis hit Berlin when the communist East German government built a wall to stop its citizens fleeing to the west.
 The Berlin Wall would keep Germans divided for 28 years.

-In 1959, the United Kingdom, Turkey, Greece, and the Cypriot community negotiated to establish an independent, bi-national state in Cyprus.
+In 1959, during meetings at London and Zürich, the United Kingdom, Turkey, Greece, and the Cypriot community agreed to establish an independent, bi-national state in Cyprus.
+The three powers also guaranteed Cyprus’s territorial integrity and security, reserving the right to take action to restore its bi-national status.
 Independence went into effect on 16 August 1960, though the United Kingdom still retained sovereignty over military bases on the island.

 19 Jun 1961 Independence of Kuwait▲